ocfu/ESPConsole/README.md

 # Examples
 [ESPConsole_min](https://github.com/ocfu/ESPConsole/tree/main/examples/ESPConsole_min)
 Bare minimum Arduino example.
 The ESPConsole library provides a simple command-line terminal interface over the serial port with a minimal set of commands.
-To reduce the flash memory usage, you can define the compiler macro `ESP_CONSOLE_NOWIFI`.
+To reduce the flash memory usage, you can define the compiler macro `ESP_CONSOLE_WIFI`.
 This will exclude Wi-Fi-specific code during compilation, saving space in the flash.

 ```cpp